 This menu for Spanish hamburger restaurant Zito Burger really breaks to boundaries of the standard sheet-of-paper menu.
-The menu looks understated and simple, yet grabs your attention with the use of a pop-out piece and a clever fold.
-We love the trendy use of brown paper and black outline illustrations.
+Although an understated and simple design, it grabs your attention with the use of a pop-out piece and a clever fold.
+As well as these 3D design elements, we love the trendy use of Kraft paper and black outline illustrations.

 Moi Helsinki, a Finnish bar with a long list of beers, offers up this quirky menu.
 The front cover is designed with the words ‘Ways to order a beer in Helsinki’ in a metallic embossed font.
 This fun little list provides the customer with six ways to order a beer in Finnish, encouraging them to have a bit of a giggle and give it a go!
 This also works as a clever ice breaker.
 Who knew a menu could do so much?

 7. Hotel Koster